-The samplingImpractical field in each data record is a quality flag that communicates the reason for missed sampling events.
+The samplingImpractical field in each data record (table: mos_trapping) is a quality flag that communicates the reason for missed sampling events.
 From sampling season 2019 and onwards, there will always be 20 sampling records per bout of CDC CO_2 trapping.
 If sampling could not be conducted for all or part of the bout, the samplingImpractical field will communicate such missing records and the reason therefore.

-Records of land management activities, disturbances, and other incidents of ecological note that may have a potential impact are found in the Site Management and Event Reporting data product (DP1.10111.001) Title: NEON User Guide to Mosquitoes sampled from CO2 traps (DP1.10043.001) and Mosquito-borne pathogen status (DP1.10041.001)
+Records of land management activities, disturbances, and other incidents of ecological note that may have a potential impact are found in the Site Management and Event Reporting data product (DP1.10111.001)